 If you’re looking for more naturally beautiful places to visit in Yorkshire, then you’ll have to go to the Yorkshire Dales National Park.
 Below, we’ve listed some of the best places to visit and walks to do in the Dales.

-- Yorkshire Three Peaks Challenge (coming soon): climb Pen-y-ghent, Ingleborough and Whernside during this incredible full-day hiking challenge.
+- Yorkshire Three Peaks Challenge: climb Pen-y-ghent, Ingleborough and Whernside during this incredible full-day hiking challenge.

 - Aysgarth Falls: explore three spectacular Aygarth falls in North Yorkshire.